- 2 months ago

 The many definitions of constipation reflect the differences in what is perceived as normal; for instance, the frequency of bowel movements and the weight and consistency of feces are greatly diverse among individuals so that constipation perceived by one person may be the normal (physiological) condition for another one.
 (1)

-Healthy people have a bowel evacuation frequency anything from three times daily to three times a week.
+Healthy people have a bowel evacuation frequency anything between three times daily to three times a week.
 The old belief that we should have a single bowel movement every day is not always correct.
 (1)

 Indications of constipation